by R.J. Jaramillo

 I hope these experiences that I shared with you help create some new ideas this year.
 Wherever you are, and whatever you do this Valentine’s Day, remember that we are all experiencing the same feelings and emotions as divorced and widowed single parents going through transition.

 Richard “RJ” Jaramillo is a father of three fantastic kids and the founder of SingleDad.com.
-With over nine years of experience helping single dads like himself get back on their feet, RJ is excited to share what he had learned so that the transition to “Make Life Happen…Again” is easier for other single dads out there.
+With many years of experience helping single dads like himself get back on their feet, RJ is excited to share what he had learned so that the transition to “Make Life Happen…Again” is easier for other single dads out there.